-- 1 cup sugar
+- 1 cup granulated sugar

-- The Juice and Zest from 2 oranges (approx 1/4 cup fresh orange juice)
+- The Juice and Zest from 2 oranges (approx 1/4 - 1/2 cup fresh orange juice)

-- 1 12 ounce package of fresh cranberries
+- 12 ounce (1 package) of fresh cranberries

 - Zest the oranges and set aside the zest.

-- Juice the oranges and add the orange juice, water and sugar to a saucepan.
+- Juice the oranges and add the orange juice, orange zest, water and sugar to a saucepan.
 Use a medium to large saucepan.
 The sauce will bubble up as it boil and could easily overflow if you use a small pot.

 - Cook the mixture for 5 minutes.
 It will come to a boil then reduce it to a simmer as you stir, making sure the sugar dissolves.

 - Add the cranberries and bring to a boil again.
 Reduce the heat and cook for another 5 minutes.
-You can leave the berries whole but I prefer to use a potato masher to break down most of the cranberries.
-Add the zest in the last minute of cooking.

 - Let the cranberry sauce cool to room temperature before you refrigerate it.
 Refrigerate until ready to serve.